jameschristou/wordpress-docker-dev/README.md

 }
 ```
 7. Now you can debug!
 Add a breakpoint, run some code and then watch the magic happen!

+## Querying the MySQL DB
+I did not include `phpMyAdmin` in the docker compose because I find it such a painful tool to use.
+For dev, I prefer to use something like [HeidiSQL](https://www.heidisql.com/download.php) or whatever your favourite client side MySQL tool is.

 ## Troubleshooting
 XDebug